mitmedialab/lcl/_weeks/week2.md

     This week, we invite you to make a project, using Scratch (or other materials) to create an animation of your name.
 In this video, Yumiko and Dhwani show you examples and explain a little bit more.

   activity-desc: |
-    In this activity, you will:
-      * Make a project with Scratch
-      * Share your project (and your process!) with the community
+    This week we invite you to make a project and share your process with the community!

-      * Learn more about Scratch, and discover resources to get started
+    You can make something:
+    - big, small, green, sweet, loud, crazy, ...
+    - in your kitchen,  outside ...
+    - with paper, with wood, with Scratch, ...
+    - for yourself, for someone else, for work, for fun, ...

+    When you are ready, share your project and reflect on your process.
+    <br/>How did you get the idea?
+What was a challenge you encountered?
+What would you do if you had more time?

   video:
     link: https://www.youtube.com/embed/r_X37lMVQFk?rel=0&cc_load_policy=1